Smart parking management for enterprise workplaces

 Flexible Working

-This has a massive amount of benefits but raises real questions for real estate, facilities and workplace experience professionals.
+Flexible working has raised a massive amount of benefits but raises real questions for real estate, facilities and workplace experience professionals.
 Traditionally working patterns were quite predictable.
 Employers knew on average how many people would be in the office on any given day.

 This allowed them to introduce policies and processes to control the use of office space and parking space.
 That is all now out the window.
 The office of the future might have 100 people in the office on day and 500 people in the office the next day.